 If your landlord was granted an order of possession, and you have applied for a review consideration, it is important to notify your landlord right away.
 Landlords are not allowed to file an order of possession in Supreme Court until the RTB has made a decision about your application.

-You can use our template letter- Notice of Review Consideration of Order of Possession
+See TRAC’s template letter, Notice of Review Consideration of Order of Possession.

 If you think your Residential Tenancy Branch (RTB) hearing or decision was unfair but you do not have grounds for a RTB review, you can consider applying for a judicial review through the Supreme Court of BC.